Board of Trustees

 Kristian Manchester

-Appointed June 29, 2022 – 1st four-year term
+Board Member and Member of the Collection CommitteeAppointed June 29, 2022 – 1st four-year term

 Stéphanie Moffatt

 Stéphanie Moffatt is a lawyer by training, having practiced eight years in civil litigation, medical liability, and disciplinary law with Borden Ladner Gervais.
 In 2004, she founded Mo’Fat Management, a music management, production, and publishing company, to support her sister, Ariane, whose career was booming.
 Since then, she has acted as an agent, producer and publisher for numerous artists in the fields of music, humor, TV, radio and cinema, today representing around twenty creators and personalities.
 Ms. Moffatt is actively involved in the music industry.
 She has served on the board of directors of ADISQ, the Commission du disque et du spectacle of the SODEC and participates in various working committees aimed at improving the supervision of the music industry.
-She is also a member of the board of directors of the Le Central, a gourmet destination, and also played a role in its conception.
+She is also a member of the board of directors of LE CENTRAL a gourmet destination, for which she also played a role in its conception.
 She is a certified corporate director who completed a university certification program in corporate governance from the Collège des administrateurs de sociétés at l’Université Laval.

 Tamar Tembeck

-Appointed on November 13, 2024 – 1st 4-year term
+Board Member and Member of the Collection CommitteeAppointed on November 13, 2024 – 1st four-year term

 Anne Sérode

-Appointed on November 13, 2024 – 1st 4-year term
+Board Member and Member of the Human Resources CommitteeAppointed on November 13, 2024 – 1st four-year term

 As Vice President at TACT, Anne Sérode supports various organizations in strategic planning and change management.
 For many years, she held leadership roles in the media industry, notably as Director of Radio-Canada’s Première Chaîne and Senior Director, Strategies and Brands at TV5 Québec Canada.
 She also serves as a change management trainer for the Institut de leadership and Infopresse.
 Committed to fostering the next generation, she acts as a strategic planning coach.
 Since 2023, she has been an Expert-in-Residence at the École nationale d’administration publique.
 With a degree in communication, she also holds a master’s degree in change management from the prestigious European Institute of Business Administration (INSEAD) and is Lean Six Sigma certified.